The Equality and Human Rights Commission states:

 - Volunteer recruitment

-- How the Equality, Diversity, and Inclusion Policy, and the supporting action plan, are working in practice
+- How the Equality, Diversity, and Inclusion Policy is working in practice

-- Beneficiaries, suppliers, contractors or visitors who believe that they have been discriminated against by Rainbow Pooch Pride could pursue their complaint through the Complaints Policy.
+- Members or visitors who believe that they have been discriminated against by Rainbow Pooch Pride could pursue their complaint through the Complaints Policy.

 Diversity is about recognising and accepting the different elements and abilities that make us individual and understanding and respecting that we all have different beliefs and live our lives in different ways.